-- Amrita haritaki - It is easily available in champa Bhagalpur area with thick fruit pulp, best used in panchakarma.
+- Amrita haritaki - It is easily available in Champa Bhagalpur area with thick fruit pulp, best used in panchakarma.

 - Jayanti haritaki - It is found in Saurashtra region of Gujarat with yellow color flowers and best used to cure all type of disorders.

-Haritaki is native to India and it is also distributed in china, Nepal and Sri Lanka.
-In India it is widely distributed in sub-Himalayan track from Ravi to west Bengal and Assam.
+Haritaki is native to India and it is also distributed in China, Nepal and Sri Lanka.
+In India it is widely distributed in sub-Himalayan track from Ravi to West Bengal and Assam.
 It is also cultivated in Fiji, Pakistan, Malaysia, Philippines, Vietnam, Cambodia and Indonesia.

 - Kingdom - Plantae

-- Order - Mrytales
+- Order - Myrtales

 - Family - Combretaceae